mkowoods/jhds-projects/jhds-pml-project/har-project.md

                       trControl = trControl)
 ```

 The out of Sample Error for this model is a significant improvement on the baseline naive model, but can still be improved upon a great deal.
 Also, what we see below is that the model has a significant bias.
-For example it estimates heavily the class "A"(the most prevalent class) and doesnt provide any estimate for the class "D."
+For example it estimates heavily the class "A"(the most prevalent class) and doesn't provide any estimate for the class "D" (the least prevalent class).

 ```r